mwbowers/mwbowers.github.io/reference/datagate/datagate-common/trace-id.md

 ---
 title: TraceID enum
-description: Enumerates the types of trace identifiers used in the application.
+description: "Enumerates the types of trace identifiers used in the application. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Enumerates the types of trace identifiers used in the application.